Evie Clair’s Father Loses Cancer Battle Ahead Of ‘AGT’ Finale, Christina Perri Speaks On Twitter

-Evie Clair’s father passed away last week after a battle with colon cancer and in the days that followed, the America’s Got Talent contestant received tons of support from fans and other singers on Twitter.
+Evie Clair’s father passed away last week after a battle with colon cancer, and in the days that followed, the America’s Got Talent contestant received tons of support from fans and other singers on Twitter.

 Following a message of condolence from the official Twitter page of the NBC singing competition, Christina Perri sent a message to the 14-year-old singer.